1940

 evidenced by the registration number on the tail.
 The men in the image are not officially

-posing and shaking hands in front of this particular plane?
+be posing and shaking hands in front of this particular plane?
 Seems kind of brazen if it is not

-Frye, by the way Jack always wore military style tinted flight glasses.
+Frye, by the way, Jack always wore military style tinted flight glasses.
 He also was enlisted as a

-Naval Reserve Lieutenant Commander at this time which would account for the uniform-like
+Naval Reserve Lieutenant Commander at this time, which would account for the uniform-like

 appearance with hat.
 Even with the large JPEG file provided to me by the Arizona State Library

 the photo is too grainy for positive identification.
-One clue, is that Jack towered above most
+One clue is that Jack towered above most

 men with his staggering 6 foot 2 inch frame.

-plane painted flat black up to the leading edge of the wings.
+engines painted flat black up to the leading edge of the wings.
 I have never seen this paint

 pattern before on this particular plane.
 Jack always kept the engines free of paint and polished.